johneastman/todo/README.md

     - Note: May need to run `npx react-native start` instead.
     - Additional steps/resources can be found [here](https://reactnative.dev/docs/environment-setup?guide=native).

-1. Update the icons and splash screen for the app with the following commands:
+1. Stop the app and run the following script to update the icons and splash screen:

     ```bash
     chmox +x move_android_images.sh